Subhra264/psbt_poc/README.md

 ### Inputs & Outputs

-Implementations of PsbtV2 `Input` and `Output` are same as the first approach.
+Implementations of PsbtV2 `Input` and `Output` are the same as the first approach.

 ### Conversion between PsbtV0 and PsbtV2